samjones00/docs/docs/_documentation/Add-ServiceStack-Reference.md

 Starting from a C# model, whilst naturally a better programmatic fit also ends up being richer and more expressive than XSD's which supports additional metadata annotations like Attributes and Interfaces.

-### Enabled by default from v4.0.30+ ServiceStack Projects
+### Remove Native Types Feature

-Native Types is now available by default on all **v4.0.30+** ServiceStack projects.
+Native Types is enabled by default in ServiceStack projects.
 It can be disabled by removing the `NativeTypesFeature` plugin with:

 ```csharp
 Plugins.RemoveAll(x => x is NativeTypesFeature);